olastor/picosearch/README.md

 # tiny-search

-Tiny, customizable module for creating basic full-text search indices and queries using the [BM25](https://en.wikipedia.org/wiki/Okapi_BM25) algorithm.
+Tiny, customizable module for creating basic full-text search indices and queries using the [BM25](https://en.wikipedia.org/wiki/Okapi_BM25) algorithm (used by Lucene, Elasticsearch etc.).
 The focus is on providing a simple and reusable implementation and configuration with no dependencies.

 - Stemmers and stopwords are **not** included and must be provided as config values.
 - JSON serializable indices